-Luckily, the small electric car market has exploded over the past few years, and your choices aren't confined to just the Renault Zoe or the Smart Fortwo.
-Though they both have their strengths, they don't suit everyone.
+Luckily, the small electric car market has exploded over the past few years, offering more than just the tiny Smart cars to choose from.
+Though they have their strengths, they don't suit everyone.

 But we're confident there is a small EV out there to suit you.